Chapter R2: JSA conditions of entitlement

 R2560

-A course of advanced education (1) means
+A course of advanced education (1) means1. a course of study leading to

 1.1 a postgraduate degree or comparable qualification